bruaguspons/CRUD-Express-toDo/README.md

 npm run dev
 ```

-**In case you want run locally do:
+**In case you want run locally do:**
--open a new terminal and run "monogod"
+- open a new terminal and run "monogod"
--then run the follow commands:
+- then run the follow commands:

 ```
 cd CRUD-Express-toDo